JudeYu99/academic-website/content/authors/admin/_index.md

   url: http://www.suda.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include bioinformatics, computational biology and systems biology.
+bio: My research interests include bioinformatics, computational biology and systems biology, especially in protein related biological problems.

 # Interests to show in About widget
 interests: